TalixAI/Pii/README.md

 That's why we're introducing Pii, a mathematical language model that can create quality datasets from pure math.

-We've provided a foundation to prevent this inevitable problem and with your contributions set the stage for a breakthrough in artificial intelligence discovery
+We've provided a foundation to prevent this inevitable problem and with your contributions set the stage for an exponential scale in artificial intelligence discovery

 ## About Pii